 How to apply:

 The Pediatrics Department, School of Medicine, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
-Please submit a cover letter with optional diversity statement and CV with the application.
+Please submit a cover letter and CV with an optional diversity statement.

 Associate Chief, Regional Pediatric Hospital Medicine Programs